-- Violation of U.S., state, or local laws

-- Bullying of any kind

-- Fighting

-- Sexual and/or racial harassment

-- Threats of any kind-physical, verbal, written, or implied.

-- Stealing

-- Possessing of a weapon at school or other dangerous items

-- Blatant disrespect for authority

-- Sexual misconduct, including inappropriate touching of any kind

-- Defacing or destroying school or personal property

-- Using or possessing drugs, alcohol, or tobacco

-- Possession of pornography

-- Use of profane or vulgar language

-- Two Category II offenses
+- Violation of U.S., state, or local laws - Bullying of any kind - Fighting - Sexual and/or racial harassment including inappropriate touching of any kind (please see the Sexual Harassment Policy on following page) - Threats of any kind-physical, verbal, written, or implied. - Stealing - Implying or the actual possession of a weapon or other dangerous item at school - Blatant disrespect for authority - Blatant Violation of the Technology and Social Media Policy - Sexual immorality or misconduct (on or off the school property) - Defacing or destroying school or personal property - Using or possessing drugs, alcohol, or tobacco (including vaping), on or off the school campus - Possession of printed or digital pornography - Use of profane or vulgar language - Two Category II offenses

-Consequences: Offenses will result in suspension or expulsion.
+Consequences: Offenses will result in Out-of-School Suspension (OSS) or expulsion.